M507/Tunnel-Manager/README.md

 - Use `variables.env.example` to create your own `variables.env` file.
 The file must be in the project's root directory.
 - GoJS is a dependency that is up to you to download.
 It offers pretty nice visualizations.
 You can download it from here https://gojs.net/latest/download.html and copy it to application/static/go.js.
 - Run install.sh to install the app's dependencies

+For more details: <a style="color:#c0c0c0" href="https://shellcode.blog/Using-Cobalt-Strike-with-Tunnel-Manager-for-Distributed-Hacking/"> Using Cobalt Strike with Tunnel-Manager for Distributed Hacking (v0.0.1 - Old version) </a>